kassambara/ggpubr/cran-comments.md

 This is a resubmission of version 0.5.0 .
 In this version I have:

-* fixed the following issue in 'NEWS.md': Cannot extract version info from the following section titles:Bug fixes
-* simplified the examples in `stat_anova_test`, so that the execution < 10s
+* fixed issues so that the downstream dependencies `BinMat` passed R CMD check